mozilla/pkipolicy/rootstore/policy.md

 #### 3.1.3 Audit Parameters ####

-Full-surveillance period-of-time audits MUST be conducted and updated audit information provided no less frequently than **annually**.
-Successive audits MUST be contiguous (no gaps).
+Full-surveillance period-of-time audits MUST be conducted and updated audit information provided no less frequently than **annually** until the CA certificate is no longer trusted by Mozilla's root store.
+Successive audits
+MUST be contiguous (no gaps).

 Point-in-time audit statements may be used to confirm that all of the problems